 By Dennis Hartley

-Bend it Like Beckham – Writer–director Gurinder Chadha whips up a cross-cultural masala that cleverly marries up “cheer the underdog” Rocky elements with Bollywood-style exuberance.
-The story centers on a headstrong young woman (Parminder Nagra) who is upsetting her traditional Sikh parents by following her “silly” dream to become an English soccer star.
-Chadha also weaves in subtext on the difficulties that South Asian immigrants face assimilating into British culture.
+Bend it Like Beckham – Writer-director Gurinder Chadha whips up a cross-cultural masala that entertainingly marries “cheer the underdog” Rocky elements with Bollywood energy.
+The story centers on a headstrong young Sikh woman (Parminder Nagra) who is upsetting her tradition-minded parents by pursuing her “silly” dream to become a UK soccer star.
+Chadha weaves in subtext on the difficulties that South Asian immigrants face assimilating into British culture.
 Also with Keira Knightley and Jonathan Rhys-Meyers.

 Breaking Away – This beautifully realized slice of middle-Americana (filmed in Bloomington, Indiana) from director Peter Yates and writer Steve Tesich (an Oscar-winning screenplay) is a perfect film on every level.
 More than just a sports movie, it’s an insightful coming of age tale and a rumination on small town life.

-Bull Durham – Writer-director Ron Shelton really knocked one out of the park with this very funny, well-written and splendidly acted rumination on life, love, and oh yeah-baseball.
-Kevin Costner gives one of his better performances as a seasoned, world-weary minor league catcher who reluctantly plays mentor to a somewhat dim hotshot rookie pitcher (Tim Robbins).
+Bull Durham – Jules and Jim meets The Natural in writer-director Ron Shelton’s funny, sharply-written and splendidly acted rumination on life, love, and oh yeah-baseball.
+Kevin Costner gives one of his better performances as a seasoned, world-weary minor league catcher who reluctantly plays mentor to a dim hotshot rookie pitcher (Tim Robbins).
 Susan Sarandon is a poetry-spouting baseball groupie who selects one player every season to take under her wing and do some special mentoring of her own.
 A complex love triangle ensues.
-It’s Jules and Jim meets The Natural.

-Downhill Racer – This frequently overlooked 1969 gem from director Michael Ritchie examines the tightly knit and highly competitive world of Olympic downhill skiing.
+Downhill Racer –This underrated 1969 gem from director Michael Ritchie examines the tightly knit and highly competitive world of Olympic downhill skiing.
 Robert Redford is cast against type, and consequently delivers one of his more interesting performances as a talented but arrogant athlete who joins up with the U.S. Olympic ski team.
 Gene Hackman is outstanding as the coach who finds himself at loggerheads with Redford’s contrariety.
-Ritchie’s film has a verite feel that lends the story a realistic edge.
+Ritchie’s debut film has a verite feel that lends the story a realistic edge.
+James Salter adapted the screenplay from Oakley Hall’s novel The Downhill Racers.

-Granted, it’s a bit of a downer, but still worth your time.
-Beautifully acted and masterfully directed, with “lived-in” natural light photography by DP Conrad Hall.
+Granted, it’s one of the most depressing films you’ll ever see (think Barfly meets The Wrestler), but still well worth your time.
+Masterfully directed by Huston, with “lived-in” natural light photography by DP Conrad Hall.
 You will be left haunted by Kris Kristofferson’s “Help Me Make it Through the Night”, which permeates the film.

-Hoop Dreams – One of the most highly praised documentaries of all time, with good reason.
+Hoop Dreams –One of the most acclaimed documentaries of all time, with good reason.
 Ostensibly “about” basketball, it is at its heart about perseverance, love, and family; which is probably why it struck such a chord with audiences as well as critics.

 Director Steve James follows the lives of two young men from the inner city for a five-year period, as they pursue their dreams of becoming professional basketball players.
 Just when you think you have the film pigeonholed, it takes off in unexpected directions, making for a much more riveting story than you’d expect.
 A winner.

-North Dallas Forty – Nick Nolte and Mac Davis lead a spirited ensemble cast in this locker room peek at pro football players and the political machinations of team owners.
-Some of the vignettes are allegedly based on the real-life hi-jinks of the Dallas Cowboys, replete with wild parties and other assorted off-field debaucheries.
+North Dallas Forty – Nick Nolte and Mac Davis lead a spirited cast in this locker room peek at pro football players and the political machinations of team owners.
+Some of the vignettes are based on the real-life hi-jinks of the Dallas Cowboys, replete with assorted off-field debaucheries.
 Charles Durning is perfect as the coach.
-Peter Gent adapted the screenplay from his original novel.
-This film is so entertaining that I can almost forgive director Ted Kotcheff for foisting Rambo: First Blood and Weekend at Bernie’s on us a bit later on in his career.
+Peter Gent adapted the screenplay from his novel.
+This film is so entertaining that I can almost forgive director Ted Kotcheff for his later films Rambo: First Blood and Weekend at Bernie’s.

-Personal Best – When this film was released, there was so much fuss over a couple brief love scenes between Mariel Hemingway and co-star Patrice Donnelly that many failed to notice that it was one of the most realistic and empowering portrayals of female athletes to date.
-Writer-director Robert Towne did his homework; he spent time observing Olympic track stars at work and at play.
-The women are shown to be every bit as tough and competitive as their male counterparts; Hemingway and (real-life pentathlete) Donnelly deliver fearless performances.
-Scott Glenn is excellent as a hard driving coach.
+Personal Best – When this film was released, there was so much ado over brief love scenes between Mariel Hemingway and co-star Patrice Donnelly that many failed to notice that it was one of the most realistic, empowering portrayals of female athletes to date.
+Writer-director Robert Towne did his homework; he spent time observing Olympic track stars at work and play.
+The women are shown to be just as tough and competitive as their male counterparts; Hemingway and (real-life pentathlete) Donnelly give fearless performances.
+Scott Glenn is excellent as a hard-driving coach.

 Slapshot – Paul Newman skates away with his role as the coach of a slumping minor league hockey team in this puckish satire (sorry), directed by George Roy Hill.
 In a desperate play to save the team, Newman decides to pull out all the stops and play dirty.

 The entire ensemble is wonderful, and screenwriter Nancy Dowd’s riotously profane locker room dialog will have you rolling.
-Newman’s Cool Hand Luke co-star Strother Martin (as the team’s manager) handily steals all of his scenes.
-Lindsey Crouse (in a rare comedic role) is memorable as a sexually frustrated “sports wife” .
-Michael Ontkean performs the funniest striptease bit in film history and the endearingly sociopathic “Hanson Brothers” are a hoot.
+Newman’s Cool Hand Luke co-star Strother Martin (as the team’s manager) is a scene-stealer.
+Perennially underrated Lindsey Crouse (in a rare comedic role) is memorable as a sexually frustrated “sports wife” .
+Michael Ontkean performs the funniest striptease in film history, and the cheerfully truculent “Hanson Brothers” are a hoot.

-This Sporting Life – This early Lindsay Anderson effort from 1963 was one of the “angry young man” dramas that stormed out of the U.K. in the late 50s and early 60s, steeped in “kitchen sink” realism and working class angst.
-A young, Brando-like Richard Harris tears up the screen as a thuggish, egotistical rugby player with a natural gift for the game who becomes an overnight sports star.
+This Sporting Life –Lindsay Anderson’s 1963 drama was one of the “angry young man” films that stormed from the U.K. in the late 50s and early 60s, steeped in “kitchen sink” realism and working class angst.
+A young, Brando-like Richard Harris tears up the screen as a thuggish, egotistical rugby player with a natural gift for the game who becomes an overnight star.
+Former pro rugby player David Storey adapted the screenplay from his own novel.

 Any Given Sunday